msurguy/frontend-book/README.md

     - You will learn how date pickers are built and will see practical examples of using date pickers.
 You'll meet one of the greatest date picker libraries available - Pickadate and will understand how to integrate it and customize it.
 A complete server side example is provided to demonstrate the date picker in action
 9. Chapter 9 - Integrating AJAX file uploaders
     - You will learn about the problems that surround AJAX file uploads and will be aware of the solutions and workarounds for those problems.
 You'll learn about one of the most convenient libraries made for cross browser AJAX file uploads, FileAPI from Mail.ru.
 Throughout the chapter you'll learn how to build simple uploaders, multi uploaders, image uploaders with preview, resizing and rotation, and finally, you'll learn how to build a back end for the file uploader.
+10. Chapter 10 - Optimization and best practices
+    - You will learn how to use gulp.js to optimize the front end of your applications and to automate common tasks.
+As a vital part of optimization use of CDN is required.
+You will learn about the available options and advantages of using a CDN.

 ## What is this repo?